AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-isolation.md

 1. Application Configuration

-The distinction above is because MFTF tests expect the environment to be in a completely clean state, outside of a test or suite's preconditions.
+The distinction above is because test expect the environment to be in a completely clean state, outside of a test or suite's preconditions.
 Data must be cleaned up and any application configuration must go back to the default.

 ## Why is isolation important?